-👋 This article covers Views 1 (V1), the legacy design of calendar views prior to The Events Calendar 5 and Events Calendar Pro 5.
-If you are using newer versions, please check out the customization example for the updated templates in V2.
+👋 This article covers Legacy Views (V1).
+If you are using the updated design of calendar views that shipped in The Events Calendar 5 and Events Calendar Pro 5., please check out the Template Customization Example (V2).

 The Events Calendar allows you to customize any of the calendar views, including events, venues and organizers.
 It uses template overrides, which is a way of modifying templates without touching the source code of the plugins and add-ons.
 If you’re unsure what templates overrides are or how they work, then you’ll want to read up on it before proceeding.